f5devcentral/f5xc-emea-workshop/docs/class6/module1/lab7/lab7.rst

 This is where the magic starts.

-There are three different types of scanner:
+There are three different types of scanners:

 1. **Keyword scanner** - you can define specific keywords which will trigger the scanner.
 It can not only **block** but also **redact**.

 2. **Regex scanner** - you can define specific regex filters which will trigger the scanner.
 It can not only **block** but also **redact**.

-3. **GenAI scanner** - this is the real magic, define in natural language what you want to be identified and blocked.
-We will go in depth in the next section.
+3. **GenAI scanner** - this is the real magic: define in natural language what you want to be identified and blocked.
+We will go in-depth in the next section.

 **Keyword scanner**